If you’re interested in going blonde this summer, it’s essential to look at the different types of blonde hair available

 Should I Try Platinum Blonde?

-Platinum blond is not just a color.
-It’s a lifestyle!
-Girls that go with this hue are self-confident and are not afraid to attract attention on the street.
-So if you feel like it, you should definitely try the platinum blonde.
+Platinum blonde is not just a color; it’s a lifestyle!
+Girls who choose this hue are self-confident and not afraid to attract attention on the street.
+So if you feel like it, you should definitely try platinum blonde.

 Usually, it takes a long way for girls to become blonde for the first time because they have to be ready for this kind of change.
-Therefore, most girls start from highlights or balayage and continue adding more light strands.
+Therefore, most girls start with highlights or balayage and continue adding more light strands.

 Otherwise known as ‘natural blonde,’ this blonde coloring looks very natural in terms of the highlights and lowlights used to achieve this look.
 Additionally, this blonde can be lighter or darker in terms of shades.

 Should I Try Baby Blonde?

 Natural blond assumes a combination of warm shades.
 Therefore, it fits girls with warm skin tones and eye colors.

 It is also a good option for women with grey hair because highlights can easily disguise silver strands.
 And they always make a face look fresh and younger.

 When creating the baby blonde, we can keep as many lowlights as we want.
 It allows adapting to different types of appearance.
 That also makes this type of hair coloring the gentlest for the hair compared to the other blond kinds.

-For those who want to go blonde but are worried about the hair quality, baby blonde can be the best option.
+For those who want to go blonde but are worried about hair quality, baby blonde can be the best option.

 This shade of blonde features a faint reddish appearance, giving it that “strawberry” hue.
 Depending on the depth of the red tint, you could mistake strawberry blondes for redheads.